prog4biol/pfb2019/problemsets/Unix_02_problemset.md

 14. Read the man page for rm and cp to find out how to remove and copy a directory.
 15. Print out your history and redirect it to a file called unixBasics.history.txt
 16. Open this file with your text editor and delete any lines you do not want to keep.
 See this [google search](https://www.google.com/search?rlz=1C5CHFA_enUS596US596&q=nano+delete+entire+line&oq=nano+delete+entire+line&gs_l=psy-ab.3..0j0i5i30k1.28765.29854.0.30351.7.6.0.0.0.0.186.526.0j3.3.0....0...1.1.64.psy-ab..5.2.362...0i13k1j0i7i5i30k1.0.Ub2zfH_lp_o) for info on delete entire lines in nano.
+17. Make sure all your files are synced with your remote repository.